 Steel slabs ANSI 2,000

-Heavy plates in contact

-in shoes to be welded ANSI 1,000

 Milled ends of compression

-members, stiffeners, and fillers ANSI 500
+members, stiffeners, and fillers ANSI 500 Slide bearings ANSI 125

-Bridge rollers and rockers ANSI 250

-Pins and pin rockers ANSI 125

-Slide bearings ANSI 125

 Face and bring to an even bearing abutting joints in compression members and girder flanges, and in tension members where specified on the drawings.
 Where joints are not faced, keep the opening at 1/4 inch or less.